 Welcome to Year 2.
 We are very excited to be continuing our learning this year with Mrs Storer.
-We are lucky enough to have Mrs McCullom working with us in the mornings.
-We also have Mrs Drinkwater teaching us on a Tuesday afternoon which we thoroughly enjoy!
+We are lucky enough to have Mrs McCullom and Mrs Carpenter working with us throughout the week.
 We hope you enjoy finding out about our learning each term.